murchandamus/bips/bip-update-process.md

 may continue to update the draft as necessary in the git repository.
 Updates to drafts by the champion should also be submitted as pull requests.

-### Proposed^[Could be Review/Candidate instead to avoid overloading "proposed"]
+#### Proposed^[Could be Review/Candidate instead to avoid overloading "proposed"]

-When the champion is confident that their BIP represents a net-improvement, is clear, comprehensive, and ready for adoption by the Bitcoin community, they may update the BIP’s status to _PROPOSED_ to indicate that they recommend adoption or implementation of the BIP.
+When the champion is confident that their BIP represents a net-improvement, is clear, comprehensive, has a working reference implementation (if applicable), and is ready for adoption by the Bitcoin community, they may update the BIP’s status to _PROPOSED_ to indicate that they recommend adoption or implementation of the BIP.
 Where applicable, the champion must ensure that any proposed specification is solid, not unduly complicated, and definitive.
 Subsequently, a BIP’s content should only be adjusted in minor details to clarify ambiguities, fill-in omissions, or address other issues discovered as the BIP is adopted.

 As time passes, substantial changes or changes that interfere with existing implementations are increasingly heavily discouraged.

-### tk: Active/Final
+#### tk: Active/Final

 Is there substantial value in keeping an ACTIVE/FINAL status around to indicate that a proposal was adopted and/or is no longer subject to changes?
 If so, the transition from _PROPOSED_ to _ACTIVE_ may be proposed by any member of the Bitcoin community either with consent of the BIP champion or convincing evidence.

-### Withdrawn
+#### Withdrawn

 BIP champions may decide on their own to change their BIP’s status from _DRAFT_ to _WITHDRAWN_ or vice versa.
 When a BIP is labeled _WITHDRAWN_, the BIP champion indicates that they have abandoned work on it, no longer pursue adoption of